 All these tumultuous events formed decades later the wreck diving mecca in Europe.
 Today, only 7 shipwrecks from the original German fleet of 1919 can be explored by divers.
-It is just crazy to think that you can dive in Scotland century-old shipwrecks.
+It is just crazy to think that you can dive near century-old shipwrecks in Scotland.

 Scuba diving in Orkney : Scapa Flow & the Churchill Barriers

 Scapa Flow is one of the most famous wreck diving sites in the world.
 It was on my scuba diving bucket list for a long time but when I moved to Scotland I quickly started planning my adventure there.

 The shipwrecks from WWI and WWII at the Churchill Barriers and Scapa Flow are so enormous that it was a challenge for me to shoot pictures and videos with my compact camera.
 I will need to go back with a significant gear upgrade such as powerful torch lights and wide-angle lens to capture stunning images of these historical wrecks!

 On the recommendation of Scapa Scuba, we started our underwater adventure in Orkney by some shallow shore diving to let my friend do her dry suit speciality course while I would have fun taking photos and videos on the wrecks.
 We dived barrier #3 (There are 4 in total).
 The maximum depth is 15m, and most of the blockships can be seen at the surface.